 If you are an investor looking for a mutual fund to invest in, one of the factors you may consider while choosing the fund is the net asset value (NAV), which is the market value of the securities held by the fund.

-This article will guide you through how you can import India mutual funds data into Google Sheets–specifically, the NAV of any mutual fund: present as well historical data.
+This article will guide you through how you can import India mutual funds data into Google Sheets–specifically, the NAV of any mutual fund: present as well as historical data using a free mutual fund API.
 You’ll then have a better understanding of the performance of the fund you’re looking to invest in.
-You’ll also learn how to automate the data retrieval process.
+You’ll also learn how to automatically pull NAV of mutual funds to Google Sheets.

-Importing mutual funds’ NAV data into Google Sheets is a pretty straightforward and quick process, and requires only two things: a tool and a URL–also called API endpoint; and three steps.
+Getting the NAV of mutual funds in Google Sheets is a pretty straightforward and quick process, and requires only two things: a tool and a mutual fund API URL; and three steps.

 - Install Amigo Data extension in Google Sheets